-The OANC manages assistance Funding available to ANCs that demonstrate a need for additional resources to enhance the delivery of services to the community, or to improve the operational efficiency of their Commissions.
+The OANC provides assistance Funding available to ANCs that demonstrate a need for additional resources to enhance the delivery of services to the community, or to improve the operational efficiency of their Commissions.

 Program Description